 Landlords must provide at least a two-day notice before entering a tenant's rental unit for inspections, repairs, or showings, and they can only do so for legitimate reasons and at reasonable times.
 The law prohibits entry that infringes on tenant privacy or amounts to harassment.

-What are a landlord's obligation for providing safe housing?
+What is a landlord's obligation for providing safe housing?

 Landlords are legally required to ensure their rental properties meet state and local housing codes.
 This includes maintaining structural integrity, safe electrical, heating and plumbing systems, and proper sanitation.